 Despite significant excitement regarding the clinical potential of these inhibitors, there is an acceptance that more will be needed in a majority of patients.
 It will not be enough just to block the ability of tumors to inhibit the immune system.
 Key opinion leaders in the field have indicated that the ideal combination, with checkpoint inhibitors, is likely to be a therapy that drives tumor specific immune responses.
-These include novel cancer vaccines and T cell based therapies.
+These include novel cancer immunotherapies and T cell based therapies.
 These therapies fit well with checkpoint inhibition therapy because they simultaneously activate strong tumor specific immune responses, while releasing the brakes on immune suppression.
 The success of such combinations should allow pharmaceutical companies to significantly expand the market of their checkpoint inhibitors, which are currently effective in approximately 10% to 30% of patients.

-Pharmaceutical companies, including Merck and AstraZeneca, are becoming more receptive to combining their checkpoint inhibitors with clinical compounds belonging to other pharmaceutical and biotechnology companies.
-Recently, several pharmaceutical companies and large NASDAQ listed biotechnology companies have announced collaborations to test combination immunotherapies in clinical trials.
+Pharmaceutical companies are becoming more receptive to combining their checkpoint inhibitors with clinical compounds belonging to other pharmaceutical and biotechnology companies.
+In the past two years, major pharmaceutical companies and large NASDAQ listed biotechnology companies have announced collaborations to test combination immunotherapies in clinical trials.

-The Corporation believes that cancer vaccines will become an important component of these novel combination immunotherapies, the synergistic benefits with other T cell activation therapies, could become an essential part of a multi-pronged approach for the treatment of cancer.
+The Corporation believes that cancer immunotherapies, such as DPX-Survivac, will become an important component of these novel combination immunotherapies.
+This is because a treatment that specifically activates T cells has been suggested by key opinion leaders to be an essential part of a multi-pronged approach for the treatment of cancer.